ten-protocol/go-ten/design/fast_finality.md

 ### Discovery of rollups

-Nodes scan incoming L1 blocks for new rollups and persist them, so that they have a record of which light batches have been confirmed on the L1.

-Before storing each rollup, the node checks that it contains all the light batches produced since the last rollup.
+Nodes scan incoming L1 blocks for new rollups.
+For each new rollup, the node checks that it contains all the light batches produced since the last rollup.
 Each light batch contains the number of the rollup that will contain it.
 Since the rollup is a sparse Merkle tree, proving non-inclusion of a given light batch is straightforward.
+If they discover an issue, they can mount a challenge, as per the "Staking and slashing" section, below.

+The node then persists the rollup, so that they have a record of which light batches have been confirmed on the L1.

+### Staking and slashing

+The sequencer must put up a stake in the management contract.
+The management contract enforces that the sequencer must keep their stake topped up to a suitable level to continue posting rollups.

+If a node finds that the contents of a given light-batch do not match the rollup published on the L1 (e.g. transactions missing, transactions in the wrong order), it can post a challenge including the light batch and offending rollup to the L1.
+The management contract will inspect this challenge.
+If successful, the sequencer will be slashed, with part of their stake transferred to the challenger.

 ### Resilience